 Given a 95% confidence interval, Causal Impact will tell you whether your experiment is statistically significant.

-In the graph, statistical significance is reached whenever the shade area goes above or below the 0 line (like in the example below).
+In the graph, statistical significance is reached whenever the shaded area goes above or below the 0 lines (like in the example below).

 Science Behind CausalImpact